2018 Highlights

 MALARIA NO MORE SUPPORTERS

-Our inspiring partners, donors, and volunteers are an essential part of our mission to end malaria for good.
+Our inspiring partners, donors and volunteers are an essential part of our mission to end malaria within a generation.

 At MNM, we strive to be as transparent as possible because you deserve to know where your dollars are going.
 We work hard to steward the contributions of our donors and partners to achieve maximum impact.